baskuit/pinyon/src/types/readme.md

 	state.apply_actions(row_idx, col_idx); // error
 ```

-To the second point, most of the interface trouble comes from `mpq_class`.
+Regarding the second point, most of the interface trouble comes from `mpq_class`.
 For example, conversion from a `mpq_class` member to a double is done via its `get_d()` method, rather than a conversion operator `static_cast<double>()`.
+We cannot add conversion operators, constructors, etc to an external library class but we can add that functionality to the wrapper.

-### Nearly Optional
+### ...Is Nearly Optional
 When strong typing was introduced I had planned to design the library so that they could be eschewed for the raw types if the user preferred.
-However, the support for `mpq_class` means that's not going to happen until I disentangle `GMP`from Surskit.
+However, the support for `mpq_class` means that's not going to happen until I disentangle the GNU multiple precision library from Surskit.

 This should not be an issue because of C++'s *zero cost abstractions*.
 If a program is compiled with `-O1` or higher (e.g. release mode in VSCode/Cmake) then these abstractions will be optimized away.

 # `DefaultTypes`

-Below is the entire definition of the `DefaultTypes` TypeList.
+Below is the entire definition of the `DefaultTypes` type list.
 The template parameters are demarcated from the actual type aliases with an underscore prefix.
 The template parameters with the `template <typename...>` prefix are not simply types but are themselves templates.
 ```cpp
 template <
     typename _Real,